GluuFederation/docs-oxd-prod/docs/sources/index.md

-# oxd 4.0 Beta Documentation
+# oxd 4.0 Documentation

 !!!
 Attention
-    oxd 4.0 is currently in open Beta.
-Questions and feedback can be directed to [Gluu support](https://support.gluu.org).
+    Questions and feedback on oxd 4.0 can be directed to [Gluu support](https://support.gluu.org).
 View [known issues](https://github.com/GluuFederation/oxd/milestone/8).

 ## Introduction
-oxd exposes simple, static APIs web application developers can use to implement user authentication and authorization against an OAuth 2.0 authorization server like [Gluu](https://gluu.org/docs/ce).
+oxd exposes simple, static APIs web application developers can use to implement user authentication and authorization against an OAuth 2.0 authorization server like [Gluu](https://gluu.org/docs/ce/4.0/).

 ## Architecture
 The oxd Linux package includes the `oxd-server` which is a simple REST application. `oxd-server` is designed to work over the web (via `https`), making it possible for many apps across many servers to leverage a central oxd service for OAuth 2.0 security.